Best 1 Percent Commission Realtors (2024 Rankings)

 If you want to save money on commission fees, your first step should be to talk to a few local discount realtors.
 Compare rates, services, and experience to find a real estate agent who fits your needs and budget.

-You can always interview agents without any risk or obligation, so you have nothing to lose by shopping around until you find someone you're comfortable with.
+You can always interview agents without risk or obligation, so you have nothing to lose by shopping around until you find someone you're comfortable with.

 Most full-service agents will also give you a listing presentation, which involves visiting your house and performing a free comparative market analysis to help you choose a competitive listing price for your home.